datanav/docs/patterns.rst

 Source with since support but no deletions
 ------------------------------------------
 Provides data with changes but no information about deletions.
 Requires periodic rescans.
 Called *update-in-place systems*.

 .. _pattern_source_only_deltas:

 Source that only provides delta streams
 ---------------------------------------
 If you restart the pipe you lose a lot of data.
-Make two pipes, disable, reset and use durable pipe, disable deletion tracking.
+Make two pipes, disable, reset and use durable pipe, disable :ref:`deletion tracking <deletion-tracking>`.

 Source with parameterized input
 -------------------------------